sourya-deepsource/vald/docs/contributing/benchmark-test-guide.md

 1. How to detect the changes on benchmark result?

 ## Code bench

+### Overview

 Code bench is the lowest level of benchmarking in above.
-It performs the benchmark testing on functions and it provide useful statistic for investigation.
+It performs the benchmark testing on functions and it provide useful performance statistic.

-In golang, it supports the get the benchmark metrics by using `go` command.
+In golang, it supports to get the benchmark metrics by using `go` command.

 We can measure the CPU and the memory usage/allocation information of the target function.